 Lita recognized about a dozen or so of the children, and they recognized her.
-In other words, Campana Specialist children made up half the lot.
+In other words, Campana Diverger children made up half the lot.
 A problematic development for Allen and Carl, since Ophiuchus had been sweeping the city for the children.
 The reason as to why Francis didn’t want the children to fall into Ophiuchus’s hands remained largely unknown.

-Maria thus offered to take some of the Specialist children out of the city on her ship for some time.
+Maria thus offered to take some of the Diverger children out of the city on her ship for some time.
 She knelt before the children, sang about adventures and the sea, and then asked each of them one-by-one if they wanted to come along with her.

 Cadence could tell though.
 Despite all of Maria’s brightness and cheer, her mind was fixated on Conta.
-And as Maria boarded her ship with Lita, Renée, and a handful of the Specialist children in tow, Cadence knew that one of Maria’s first touristing destinations would be Hapaira.
+And as Maria boarded her ship with Lita, Renée, and a handful of the Diverger children in tow, Cadence knew that one of Maria’s first touristing destinations would be Hapaira.
 Rather, Veles.
 The bounty hunter, the tracker.

 Werner thought it was too dangerous.
 Cadence thought it was worth the risk.

 “I will get my Conta back,” Maria had responded.
 “So please be patient with me…. yes?”